nitaybz/homebridge-switcher-platform/README.md

 **Remaining** - Shows the remaining time until the boiler will shut off<br>

 ## Issues & Debug

+#### I can see status but I can't control

+Check that you have the latest firmware installed and that your homebridge machine clock is accurate.

+#### My Switcher is not showing up in HomeKit

+Please verify that your Switcher device is connected to the network and under the same subnet as Homebridge.

+### other

 If you experience any issues with the plugins please refer to the [Issues](https://github.com/nitaybz/homebridge-switcher-boiler/issues) tab or [Switcher-Boiler Discord Channel](https://discord.gg/7DyabQ6) and check if your issue is already described there, if it doesn't, please report a new issue with as much detailed information as you can give (logs are crucial).<br>
 if you want to even speed up the process, you can add `"debug": true` to your config, which will give me more details on the logs and speed up fixing the issue.